One of the first iconic American gangsters of the 20th century.

 - Fluffy the Terrible: Worked with a group of notoriously violent bootleggers called "The Purple Gang."

 - Friend to All Children/Wouldn't Hurt a Child: One of the (surprisingly many) good things about him.
+In addition, his son Albert Francis aka "Sonny" most certainly did not follow in his father's footsteps.

 - Gangsterland: One of the first names everybody associates with the trope.